SangameshDeshetti/djangoapp/README.md

 Assignment – Backend Developer (Problem Statement)

-NOTE: Python 3 has been used in the implementation
+NOTE: Python 3 has been used in the implementation, all pip packages are in requirements.txt

 Consider the below Django Models: